vishvAsa/notes/materials/plastics/pvc.md

 - Because PVC catalyses its own decomposition, metal stabilisers are added to vinyl for construction and other extended-life applications.
 Common PVC additives are lead, cadmium, and organotins – all highly toxic.

 ## Environment
-- PVC is one of the most environmentally hazardous consumer materials ever producedx.
+- PVC is one of the most environmentally hazardous consumer materials ever produced.
 - PVC is the only major plastic that contains chlorine – the by-products are far more toxic, more persistent in the environment, and more likely to build up in the food supply & people’s bodies than similar chlorine-free chemicals.
 - Chlorine production is one of the world’s most energy-intensive industrial processes, taking huge amounts of energy – about 1% of the world’s total electricity outputxi.
 Chlorine production for PVC uses an equivalent to the yearly output of eight medium-sized nuclear power plants.
   - Chlorine production causes mercury pollution which causes severe reproductive, developmental, and neurological impacts at low doses.
 - The production of PVC is one of the main sources of dioxin.

+## Tarpaulin
+Heavy-duty tarps are typically made from polyethylene, polypropylene, or polyvinyl chloride.
+Last 2 to 5 years.
+Degrade and tatter with sunlight.

+## Plastic ad boards
+- Degrade with even indirect sunlight - not affected by water.